lehtoneo/Mazesolver/documentation/implementationdocument.md

         get first verticle (v) from the stack if not visited v
-            for each veticle v2 you can go from v add v as parent of v2
+            for each veticle v2 you can go from v if not visited v2
+                    add v as parent of v2
                     add v2 to stack

     traceback from end point to start every verticles parent.

-The time complexity of BFS is O(E+V) where V is the number of verticles and E is the number of edges.
-Since the bfs is what the algorithm does most of the time, O(E+V) is the time complexity of the algorithm.
+The time complexity of the algorithm is O(V) where V is the number of verticles.
+It may look like the time complexity is O(v^2) since there is a loop inside a loop, but every verticle has up to 4 verticles you can go to.
+Hence the upper limit of actions is V + 4V which leads to the time complexity of O(V).